-- C.4: Ordering non-stock items from Pharmacy. - C.4.1 The Pharmacist will supply medicines not kept as stock on the unit as part of the ward pharmacy service. - C.4.2 Non-stock items required urgently may be ordered from the Horton Hospital Pharmacy by leaving a radiopager message (07659-130584) for the palliative care pharmacist to contact the appropriate named nurse on the Katharine House Hospice Inpatient Unit, specifically indicating that a non-stock item is required.
-Having discussed the request, the pharmacist may require the whole inpatient drug administration chart to be faxed to them on a specified number, for screening.
-Once the process is complete, the pharmacist will organize the supply as requested. - C.4.3 Less urgent non-stock items are written into the Pharmacy Diary and dealt with by the Pharmacist or Pharmacy Technician next time they visit the hospice.
-It may be necessary for a photocopy of the relevant drug administration chart to be taken back to the Pharmacy for screening before the item is supplied. - C.4.4 Nurses responsible for the care of a patient in the hospice over a weekend or bank holiday must ensure that there is an adequate supply of all Pharmacy items for this period ahead of time.
+- C.4: Ordering non-stock items from Pharmacy. - C.4.1 The Pharmacist will supply medicines not kept as stock on the unit as part of the ward pharmacy service. - C.4.2 Non-stock items required urgently may be ordered from the Horton Hospital Pharmacy by telephone, followed up by a faxed copy of the doctor's prescription.
+All sides of the prescription chart must be photocopied and faxed so that the Pharmacist can carry out clinical screening.
+The qualified nurse responsible for the care of the patient that shift must also write the order into the Pharmacy Diary, followed by the comment "(Ordered by telephone)".
+This is to ensure that there is an audit trail for the ordering and receipt of the item(s) in question. - C.4.3 Less urgent non-stock items are written into the Pharmacy Diary and dealt with by the Pharmacist or Pharmacy Technician next time they visit the hospice.
+It may be necessary for a photocopy of the relevant drug chart to be taken back to the Pharmacy for screening before the item is supplied. - C.4.4 Nurses responsible for the care of a patient in the hospice over a weekend or bank holiday must ensure that there is an adequate supply of all Pharmacy items for this period ahead of time.
 Any potential shortfalls must be discussed with the Pharmacist who will then arrange for the necessary supplies to be delivered.
-A note of these items must be placed in the Pharmacy Diary. - C.4.5 There is theoretically no item listed in the Drug Tariff that the hospice cannot order from the hospital pharmacy.
-This is even the case when the item is not a hospital stock item, although in such cases there may be cost and time-delay issues to consider. - C.4.6 The procedure for the transport and receipt of non-stock items is described in Section C.7.
+A note of these items must be placed in the Pharmacy Diary. - C.4.5 The procedure for the transport and receipt of non-stock items is described in Section C.7.